 Dieffenbachia is one of the most common houseplants.
-It is an easy to care for plant that is very expressive when there is something amiss with its care routine.
-This is why you may come to the point where you have to ask yourself “Why is my dieffenbachia dying?”.
+It is an easy-to-care-for plant that is very expressive when something is amiss with its care routine.
+This is why you may come to the point where you have to ask yourself, “Why is my dieffenbachia dying?”.

 A common complaint about Dieffenbachia’s is that their leaves turn yellow.

 This is the first sign of Dieffenbachia’s unwell; its leaves turn yellow and fall off.
 It is usually easy to figure out what is wrong with the care and change it before the plant dies.

 These are the most common Dumb cane problems.